giancolu/Coursera_FraminghamRiskScore/README.md

-##General cardiovascular risk profile \nfor use in primary care
+##General cardiovascular risk profile for use in primary care
 ###The Framingham Heart Study

 D'Agostino RB, et al. Circulation 2008;117:743-753